RajaHasnain7/Sentinel5P-AQI-Toolkit/README.md

 1. **Upload all the files to Colab**:
    - Upload the `Complete_S5P_code.ipynb` to Colab then upload the `init.py`,`harpconversion.py` and `utils.py` files in the content folder of colab.
-   - insert all the necessary parameters (credentials e.t.c) in the `init.py` file.
+   - Insert all the necessary parameters (credentials e.t.c) in the `init.py` file.

 2. **Connect to Drive (Optional)**